 What if I am unhappy with the course?
-We would never want you to be unhappy!
-My goal is to help you have a great time.
-If you find that The Art Habit isn't for you and you're unsatisfied with your purchase, contact us in the first 14 days of the course start date and we will give you a full refund.
+My goal is to help you have a great time and I would never want you to be unhappy!
+If you find that The Art Habit isn't for you, contact us within 72 hours for a full refund.
+Easy as pie.

 "The Art Habit was exactly what my family needed to bring art into our home on a regular basis!
 The prompts were very clear which made it so easy to get everything started.
 By the end, my son wanted to explore on his own and gained confidence in just ‘going for it’."